 Whether you're looking for an affordable office on your own doorstep, or you're in need of a desk for the day, co-working spaces offer the perfect chance to escape your home or hotel bedroom and get stuff done.
 But what has the UK got to offer?

 If we’ve missed any co-working spaces off the list that you feel are worth a mention, tweet us @creativeboommag and we’ll consider adding.
-Please note that the following are in no particular order.
+Please note this article was originally published in 2016 and has since been updated.

 2. Basecamp, Liverpool